haidiazaman/nus-dsa5204-project/README.md

 This repository hosts the code for our NUS DSA5204 Project, which aims to reproduce and extend the work done in [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377).

-## Note to group members (This section will be removed upon submission)

-- Do not commit any data!
-Just update markdown on how to download data and structure the files/folders
-- Do not commit any Jupyter notebooks, write a script
-- Use PyTorch
-- Refer to [here](https://github.com/joelparkerhenderson/git-commit-message) to write good commit messages

 ## Development Setup

 ### Setting up environment